Moving in with your loved one is always an exciting time but there are some mistakes couples make to ruin the experience.

 If so, open a joint savings account before you move in together.
 Also, think about what you want to do with the money after you move in together.

-You’ve been dating your significant other for quite some time, and living together seems like a great way to save money.
+You have been dating your significant other for quite some time and living together seems like a great way to save money.

 Although you will have to share a medicine cabinet and hide shame creams, living together can save you a lot of money in the long run.